A damped forward EMI model for a horizontally stratified earth: Introduction

 \section{Introduction}

 From EMI surveys one can reconstruct, using an appropriate inversion algorithm, an approximate conductivity profile of the soil.
-Such profile can, for example, be used to measure the soil salinity~\cite{hendrickx_soil_1992}, detect anomalies~\cite{de_smedt_unveiling_2014,bongiovanni_rapid_2008}, monitor soil contamination~\cite{senos_matias_geophysical_1994}, for non-invasive archeological prospection~\cite{saey_electrical_2012} or for probing salty seawater intrusion into groundwater reservoirs~\cite{holman_land_1998,himi_geophysical_2017}.
-It is also possible to map the electrical conductivity to the soil characteristics using the empirical law of Archie~\cite{archie_electrical_1942}.
-This law:

-determines the conductivity of the soil ($\sigma$) from the conductivity of brine ($\sigma_{w}$), the porosity fraction ($\theta$), the amount of water in the pores ($S$) and the experimental values $m$ and $n$ which depend on the soil.
-A successful inversion requires a forward model which approximates the exact result sufficiently accurate, but at the same time allows for a stable and relatively fast numerical (inverse) solution.
+Such profile can, for example, be used to measure the soil salinity~\citep{hendrickx_soil_1992}, detect anomalies~\citep{de_smedt_unveiling_2014,bongiovanni_rapid_2008}, monitor soil contamination~\citep{senos_matias_geophysical_1994}, non-invasively prospect for archeological features~\citep{saey_electrical_2012} or probe for salty seawater intrusion into groundwater reservoirs~\citep{holman_land_1998,himi_geophysical_2017,moghadas_joint_2010}.
+A successful inversion requires a forward model which approximates the exact result sufficiently accurately, but at the same time allows for a stable and relatively fast numerical solution.

-A common model used in EMI surveys is the approach McNeill~\cite{mcneill_electromagnetic_1980} proposed based on the work of Wait~\cite{wait_induction_1954,wait_note_1962}.
-Slicing the soil in an infinite amount of very thin sheets, one calculates the contribution of one such sheet due to the varying magnetic dipole.
+A common model used in EMI surveys is the approach \cite{mcneill_electromagnetic_1980} proposed based on the work of \cite{wait_induction_1954,wait_note_1962}.
+Slicing the subsurface into an infinite number of very thin sheets, one calculates the contribution of one such sheet due to the varying magnetic dipole.
 Summing all these contributions results in the total magnetic response field, from now on called the secondary field.
-When operating at Low Induction Number (LIN) the obtained solution approximates the exact solution pretty well.
+When operating at Low Induction Number (LIN) the obtained solution approximates the exact solution relatively well.